mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 Relevance is a big word.
 What is Relevant to me?
 What I choose to be?
 What I have been like to choose to be relevant?
 Lets put an adversarial situation, suddenly I want to be president of Sudan.
 Now, the politics of Sudan is very relevant to me.
 So I believe what we target becomes our relevance.

 ### Focus on System to achieve on goal; not the goal itself

+Focus on short terms goals, system and good habits.

 ### Always try to be proactive: